Globe Life (NYSE:GL) Updates FY 2022 Earnings Guidance

 Globe Life (NYSE:GL – Get Rating) updated its FY 2022 earnings guidance on Wednesday.
-The company provided EPS guidance of $8.00-$8.20 for the period, compared to the consensus EPS estimate of $8.03.
+The company provided earnings per share guidance of $8.00-$8.20 for the period, compared to the consensus earnings per share estimate of $8.03.
 The company issued revenue guidance of -.
 Globe Life also updated its FY 2023 guidance to $9.00-$9.70 EPS.

 Wall Street Analysts Forecast Growth